 Community pharmacy is a valued partner and using Direct Referral/Prof to Prof results in a more efficient and positive patient experience and outcome.
 It often results in less face-to-face contact with the OOH services and reduces resources required in the OOH period and by NHS 24.
-Patients who visit community pharmacists would typically wait up to 3 hours or longer at peak times for NHS 24 to call them back, by which time the community pharmacies can often be closed.
+Patients who are referred to NHS 24 would typically wait up to 3 hours or longer at peak times for NHS 24 to call them back, by which time the community pharmacies can often be closed.